-- Edgbaston Cricket Ground - · University of Birmingham
+- Edgbaston Cricket Ground - University of Birmingham

 The Edgbaston area of Birmingham, southwest of the city centre will play an important role in the Games and will see action throughout the Games period and before.
 The world-famous Edgbaston Cricket Ground will host the Women's Cricket competition with two sessions per day and action on eight days of the Games.
-Likewise, as part of the three Athlete Villages, the Commonwealth Games Village at the University of Birmingham will operate upon the Athletes' arrival and accommodate approximately 2,800 athletes and team officials.
+Likewise, as part of the 3 Athlete Villages, the Commonwealth Games Village Birmingham will operate upon the Athletes' arrival.